-The Communication Lab Peer Facilitator’s role is to facilitate and assess small groups of undergraduate students enrolled in Communication 1105: Introduction to Public Communication through the Spring/Summer semester.
+The Communication Lab Peer Facilitator’s role is to facilitate and assess small groups of undergraduate students enrolled in Communication 1103: Introduction to Interpersonal Communication and 1105: Introduction to Public Communication through the Winter semester.

 A Communication Lab Peer Facilitator has: